nathancy/jekyll-embed-video/README.md

 # Embed LINE Today

 <!---
-Include this next line in your .md file for LINE Today videos, make sure to put your video ID up there!
+Include these next lines in your .md file for LINE Today videos, make sure to put your video and country ID up there!

 Example:     linetodayId: abcdefg
+             countryId: hk
 -->

-{% include linetodayPlayer.html id=page.linetodayId %}
+{% include linetodayPlayer.html id=page.linetodayId country=page.countryId %}
 ```